 Squarespace helps you build a site without coding or design expertise.
 When you add a block, you're actually adding HTML to your site without writing the code yourself.
 Similarly, when you make changes in Site Styles, you're automatically making changes to your site's CSS.
 The Squarespace platform is powerful and flexible, and you can solve most design challenges with Site Styles or by switching to a different template.

 To further customize your site’s style and enhance specific parts of your site, you can use custom code.
 We highly recommend that you have coding knowledge before adding custom code.
 Some coding changes will conflict with your template's default code and may cause issues in the future as our developers make ongoing improvements to the platform.

 Some options for adding code are Premium features available in the current Website Business plan and higher:

-- Trial: You can use Premium features during a trial.
+- Trial: You can add code during a trial.

 To learn more, visit Premium features.

 Note: Adding code to your site is an advanced modification that falls outside of the scope of Squarespace support.

 - Custom CSS Editor - Modify fonts, colors, and backgrounds.
 CSS shouldn’t be used for layout changes such as padding or positioning.